-AMENDED AND RESTATED 2006 EMPLOYEE STOCK PURCHASE PLAN

-NOTICE OF WITHDRAWAL
+AMENDED AND RESTATED 2006 EMPLOYEE STOCK PURCHASE PLAN NOTICE OF WITHDRAWAL

-The undersigned Participant in the Offering Period of the Aehr Test Systems Amended and Restated 2006 Employee Stock Purchase Plan that began on , (the "Enrollment Date") hereby notifies the Company that he or she hereby withdraws from the Offering Period.
-He or she hereby directs the Company to pay to the undersigned as promptly as practicable all the payroll deductions credited to his or her account with respect to such Offering Period.
-The undersigned understands and agrees that his or her option for such Offering Period will be terminated automatically.
-The undersigned understands further that no further payroll deductions will be made for the purchase of shares in the current Offering Period and the undersigned will be eligible to participate in succeeding Offering Periods only by delivering to the Company a new Subscription Agreement.
+The undersigned Participant in the Offering Period of the ne Aehr Test Systems Amended and Restated 2006 Employee Stock Purchase Plan that began on notifies the Company that he or she hereby withdraws f from the Offering Period.
+He or she hereby directs the Company to pay to the undersigned as promptly as p 1 7 or her account with respect to such Offering Period.
+T her option for such Offering Period will be terminated a • that no further payroll deductions will be made for the p the undersigned will be eligible to participate in succe eeding Offering Periods only by delivering to the Company a new Subscription Agreement.
 Name and Address of Participant:

+-

+Q!

 Signature:

 Date: